 Also, none of the recent events, such as the coronavirus have come as a surprise to God.
 God isn’t sitting on His throne questioning the following…

 - “How did this happen?”

 - “How have things gotten so out of hand?”

 God knows the beginning, the middle, and the end, and everything will go according to His perfect plan and will.
-God only wants you and I be not afraid and not fear.
+God only wants you to be not afraid and not fear.